 There are various reasons why sometimes counselling does not help as much as we’d hoped.
 These can become apparent early on or sometimes only later in the counselling.
 It’s important that we monitor together honestly and openly whether the counselling is helping as we go along.
 Often I will set a specific time to review this to help us monitor if the counselling is helping.

-It is really important that if at any time you feel that the counselling isn’t helping, or if there is any kind of problem, that you tell me and we can talk about it.
+It is really important that if at any time you feel that the counselling or supervision isn’t helping, or if there is any kind of problem, that you tell me and we can talk about it.
 If you decide to finish counselling you are not obliged to tell me why.
-If I felt we needed to finish working together because the counselling really wasn’t helping or likely to help any further, I would discuss this carefully with you to allow a length of time for us to finish that I felt appropriate and try to discuss what other assistance might be available.
+If I felt we needed to finish working together because the therapy really wasn’t helping or likely to help any further, I would discuss this carefully with you to allow a length of time for us to finish that I felt appropriate and try to discuss what other assistance might be available.

 Confidentiality (when I might break it)

 Counsellors, like every other member of the public, have to work within the law, so if a client tells me they are going to break the law confidentiality does not exist.
 Legally I may be required to disclose information under the Drug Trafficking Act, The Money Laundering Act, The Prevention of Terrorism Act and The Road Traffic Accident Act.
 Under some other circumstances I may have to break confidentiality.
 These circumstances include evidence of ongoing child abuse, the risk of serious harm to another person or vulnerable adult (perhaps from violence) or if I have serious concerns for your safety or if you are actively suicidal.
 If I believe you to be in danger or to be actively suicidal, I may contact your G.P. or other professional(s).
 This would hopefully be with your agreement.